Intracranial epidermoid cyst: atypical location

 In this case, although the unusual location, the lesion signal features are typical and characteristic for an epidermoid: sharply circumscribed lesion which approaches CSF signal on most sequences, with areas of ill-defined incomplete FLAIR suppression, and marked diffusion restriction.

-Because of their avascular nature and composition (cholesterol and keratin) epidermoid tumours typically have no enhancement on post-contrast images.
+Because of their avascular nature and composition (cholesterol and keratin) epidermoid tumors typically have no enhancement on post-contrast images.

-The tumour in this case was surgically removed and confirmed as an epidermoid cyst.
+The tumor in this case was surgically removed and confirmed as an epidermoid cyst.